Donatussss/Final_year_project_undergrad/README.md

-# Water and Gas monitoring for automated oxygen production through electrolysis
+# Water and Gas monitoring for automated oxygen and hydrogen production through electrolysis

 ### Project Aims
 - Meet oxygen demand in hospitals